Standards of Academic Progress Policy for Financial Aid

-A grade of Incomplete (I) and courses still in session (i.e. late starting telecourses) will require instructor confirmation in writing that you are making successful progress and are on schedule for course completion.
+A grade of Incomplete (I) and courses still in session (i.e. late starting Self-Paced Online Courses) will require instructor confirmation, in writing, that you are making successful progress and are on schedule for course completion.

 You can only receive financial assistance for up to 30 credit hours of developmental courses.

 You may be paid one time only for retaking previously passed coursework (i.e. repeating a course because you need to meet an academic standard for that particular course, such as a minimum grade).
-If you repeat a course, only the higher grade is used in the calculation of the cumulative GPA.
+If a course is repeated, only the higher grade is used in the calculation of the cumulative GPA.